BIO 504 Developmental Biology (A)

 Introduction to neurophysiology emphasizing cellular and molecular processes occurring at the plasma membrane.
 Biophysical mechanisms used by neurons to code, process, propagate, and transmit information are examined.
 Chemical signaling at the neuromuscular junction will be examined in detail.
 A quantitative description of neuronal function is provided.
 For example, the effects of ionic gradients on the resting membrane potential of a neuron, the influence on neuronal function, and the effect on the human nervous system is discussed.
 Current techniques, including electrophysiology and microscopy, will be covered.
-3 Cr.
-Fall.
+Swing course BIO 455 3 Cr.

 BIO 566 General Endocrinology (A)

 Explores the relationship between hormone action at the level of the cell and resulting physiological responses such as the regulation of growth, metabolic and reproductive processes.
 Mechanism of action at cell and molecular levels is emphasized.
 The pathophysiology of hormone-based disease is used to illustrate concepts.
 3 Cr.